ouaibe/dreo-cloudcutter/README.md

 Now that we have a De-CRC'd version, we can load it in Ghidra, remembering that:

 - The first `0x11000` bytes are the bootloader.
-- The base address is `0x10000`and was found with a bit of fiddling (confirmed later via UART).
+- The base address is `0x10000`and was found with a bit of fiddling (confirmed later via UART) and help from the community.

 Which brings us to a much more promising start with Ghidra: